All Products

 Yes.
 After skipping full migration, incremental migration will continue, but errors may occur.
 It is recommended not to skip full migration.

-Does the cluster version of Redis support accessing DTS through a public IP?
+Does the cluster version of Redis support access to DTS via a public IP?

-No, currently only the standalone version of Redis supports accessing DTS migration instances through a public IP.
+No. Currently, only the standalone version of Redis supports access to a DTS migration instance via a public IP.

 What should I be aware of when migrating from MySQL 8.0 to MySQL 5.6?

-You need to create the database in MySQL 5.6 before performing the migration operation.
-It is recommended to keep the source and destination database versions consistent, or migrate from a lower version to a higher version to ensure compatibility.
-If migrating from a higher version to a lower version, database compatibility issues may exist.
+You need to create the database in MySQL 5.6 before starting the migration.
+It is recommended to keep the source and destination database versions consistent, or to migrate from a lower version to a higher version to ensure compatibility.
+If you migrate from a higher version to a lower version, database compatibility issues may exist.

 Can accounts from the source database be migrated to the destination database?

-How do I configure parameters when Message Queue for Apache Kafka is the destination?
+How do I configure parameters when the destination is a Message Queue for Apache Kafka instance?

-Please configure according to your actual situation.
-For configuration methods of some special parameters, see Configure parameters for Message Queue for Apache Kafka instances.
+Configure the parameters as needed.
+For information on how to configure some special parameters, see Configure parameters for a Message Queue for Apache Kafka instance.

-You can use the scheduling strategy configuration of the data integration feature to periodically migrate the structure and existing data from the source database to the destination database.
-For more information, see Configure data integration tasks between RDS MySQL instances.
+You can configure the scheduling policy of the data integration feature to periodically migrate the structure and historical data from the source database to the destination database.
+For more information, see Configure a data integration task between RDS MySQL instances.

-Is it possible to migrate SQL Server from ECS to a local self-managed SQL Server?
+Is it supported to migrate a self-managed SQL Server on ECS to a local self-managed SQL Server?

 Yes.
 The local self-managed SQL Server needs to be connected to Alibaba Cloud.
-For details, see Preparation overview.
+For more information, see Preparations.

-Is migration of PostgreSQL databases from other clouds supported?
+Is it supported to migrate PostgreSQL databases from other clouds?

-When PostgreSQL databases from other clouds need to allow DTS to access through the public network, data migration through DTS is supported.
+When PostgreSQL databases from other clouds allow DTS to access them via the public network, data migration via DTS is supported.

 Note